polterguy/lizzie/README.md

 * __Compilation speed__
 * __Execution speed__

-Compilation is **blistering fast**, something we can illustrate with the following C# code, where we compile a snippet of Lizzie code 10,000 times.
+Compilation is **blistering fast**, at least if you consider the fact that the compiler is written in C#.
+Below is an example that compiles 10,000 snippets of Lizzie code.
+On my machine this code is finished after ~2 seconds.

 ```csharp
 using System;